Python-SIP/sip/doc/pyproject_toml.rst

 **target-dir**
     The value is the name of the directory where the project will be installed in.
 By default it is the :file:`site-packages` directory of the Python installation.
-This is also a user option.
+There is also a corresponding command line option.

 **verbose**
     The boolean value enables or disables the display of verbose progress messages.
 By default verbose progress messages are not displayed.
-This is also a user option.
+There is also a corresponding command line option.

 **wheel-includes**
     The values is a list of files and directories, specified as *glob* patterns